Articles on: Trading Essentials

 Stop Limit

-The Stop Limit Smart Order allows the trader to choose a Limit price (for a Sell, this would be the lowest price as which the order will sell, once the Stop price is reached).
-This can be useful when trading markets with low liquidity/think Order Books, where there is a chance that a larger order might sell at a wide range of prices when a Stop Market Order is used.
+The Stop Limit Smart Order allows the trader to choose a Limit price (for a Sell, this would be the lowest price at which the order will sell, once the Stop price is reached).

 With a Stop Limit order, the Limit Order is entered in the Order Book when the Stop price is reached.
 If the Limit price is better than the current price, then the order can be partly or fully filled at the best available prices.